jax-ml/jax/docs/multi_process.md

 ## Dataset

 JAX don't have functions to load or do special dataset pre-processing.
-Try to make usre your libraries handle it in a performant way.
-For example, you want each process to only load and preprocess its own chunk of the data and not load all data and drop part the part it doesn't use.
+Try to make sure your libraries handle it in a performant way.
+For example, you want each process to only load and preprocess its own chunk of the data and not load all data and drop the part it doesn't use.

-## Job checkpointing
+## Model State Saving

 If your job save its state, it is useful to spend sometimes to make sure it works as you want in multi-process.
 Do you want all the nodes to writes all their states, even the replicated one?
 Each decision have different pros and cons here.
+{func}`jax.experimental.array_serialization.serialization` and
+[Orbax](https://github.com/google/orbax) could help you here.